trackabout/login-ad/login-ad.md

 *Customer Audits* on TrackAbout Mobile 7 can now include Not Scanned Assets in addition to scanned assets.

-**Note:** Not-Scanned assets are only supported when:
-- Customer Audits is in Online mode
-- Only a single customer location is being audited
+**Note:** Not-Scanned assets are only supported when: Customer Audits is in Online mode, and only a single customer location is being audited

 There are three options for how Customer Audits include Not Scanned Assets to choose from:

 - Customer Audits do not include Not Scanned Assets.
 - Customer Audits include all Not Scanned Assets.
 - Customer Audits include Not Scanned Assets that are not in a fully tracked asset family.